New College, Edinburgh: History

-The current principal is the Reverend Professor Susan Hardman Moore.
+The current principal is the Reverend Professor Alison Jack.
 As the "School of Divinity," however, it is a unit in the University of Edinburgh with a much wider remit, and is led by the Head of the School of Divinity (currently Professor Helen Bond), who is appointed by the university, and who oversees the larger academic and financial operation.
 The Chair of Divinity at the School of Divinity is the oldest one at the University of Edinburgh, which can be dated back in 1620.
 Professor Rachel Muers took up the chair in August 2022 as the first woman who holds the post.
 Over the years, a number of notable figures have been among its academic staff, including Robert Rainy, Thomas Chalmers, Hugh Ross Mackintosh, James Barr, Thomas F. Torrance, James S. Stewart, John Baillie, John McIntyre, Ruth Page, Norman Porteous, Marcella Althaus-Reid, Andrew F. Walls, David Fergusson and others.

 As part of the celebration of the 175th anniversary of New College, the School of Divinity adopted the motto "Quaerite et Invenietis" (Seek and You Shall Find), voted for by the staff and students of the college, and was granted a Coat of Arms by Joseph Morrow, the current Lord Lyon King of Arms and an alumnus of New College.